 Helen also offers workshops to those in healthcare, business and educational communities.

 In the therapeutic clown world, she has offered training to clown artists from around the globe working in healthcare.
-Topics have included exploring your clown's mythology; learning connection techniques with teens and with those who are pre- or non-verbal; and presenting on best practice standards.
+Topics have included spontaneous song and sound; connection techniques with teens and with those who are pre- or non-verbal; and presenting on best practice standards.

 Helen is a graduate from the University of Toronto with an Honours B.A., Specialist in Drama.
-She continues her study of the art form with clown masters including John Beale and Olivier-Hugues Terreault.
 Helen has been clowning and performing since 1994.
-She continues to perform her own shows and to clown for special events worldwide.
+She was proud for many years to perform her own shows and to clown for special events worldwide.